argyleink/ragrid/README.md

 ## Why
 Why another grid?
 I'd like the way we talk about the grid, to be the same way we code the grid.
-Also, this grid also opts to align and distribute elements, making more flexible components and layouts then can be achieved with a 12 column grid.
+RAGrid is different than the other grids too.
+It works like auto-layout by aligning and distributing children.
+In addition, it's capable of 12-column and masonry layouts, but is trying to teach intrinsic layout usage as opposed to extrinsic.
+This grid is optimal for component development since it's more prepared for dynamic content than the average grid.

 [Check out the demo & docs site](https://argyleink.github.io/ragrid/).